 As far as we're concerned, Daiquiris should have a spot on just about any menu.
 Aside from its <14% pour cost, Daiquiris require very little work from the bartender.
 It's a shaken, three-ingredient cocktail that doesn’t need a special glass or garnishes.
 While it’s difficult to ask for more than $12 for a Daiquiri, the low pour cost makes this a very profitable drink.

 Tom Collins: 13.4% Pour Cost

-The Tom Collins is a perfect example of ‘passable spirt + water + sugar + cheap juice’.
-The recipe is simple to create, and the drink can easily be slotted in at a ‘premium’ price.
+The Tom Collins is a perfect example of a profitable gin cocktail.
+The recipe is simple to make and the drink can easily be slotted in at a ‘premium’ price.
 Besides being cheap to make, the Tom Collins can present a blank-enough canvas to allow for some creative riffs on the drink.
 While going too off-book can drive up the pour cost, a traditional Tom Collins is a great way to make some serious cash (without much work).

 Best Bar Profit Margin for Champagne Cocktails

 Mimosa: 13.3% Pour Cost

 A bartender can churn out dozens of Mimosas in a few minutes time, with the per-drink cost often hovering right around $1.15.
 In terms of unit cost and pour cost, it’s one of the cheapest and most cost-effective options for a bar to include on its menus.
 We wouldn’t go so far as to call it ‘underrated’ — its status as a money-making brunch powerhouse is well deserved.